 You’ve handled good steak and you’re familiar with how it feels.
 It’s got moisture without being slimy.
 One of the ways you can tell it’s spoiled steak is if it’s slimy or dry.
 The slimy steak, as discussed before, is a sign of bacteria growth that will make the steak unsafe.

-A dry steak (not dry aged) doesn’t necessarily mean that it’s a spoiled steak, however.
+A dry steak (not dry-aged) doesn’t necessarily mean that it’s a spoiled steak, however.
 It is almost guaranteed that your end result of a steak won’t be the texture or flavor that you want, though.

-Is Dry Aged Steak Actually Bad?
+Is Dry-Aged Steak Actually Bad?

 There is a difference between dry aging steak and letting it sit in the fridge for 3 weeks.
-Dry aging requires a specific environment that maintains a specific temperature and humidity.
+The dry aging process requires a specific environment that maintains a specific temperature and humidity.
 A standard kitchen refrigerator does not create this environment.
 When dry aging steak in the proper device with the correct temps and humidity, you can control the protein breakdown in the meat.
 You need to know what you are doing and you need the correct gear.

 How Can I Keep My Steak From Spoiling?

 There are two major ways to prevent spoiled steak.
 The first is by cooking it within a couple of days of purchase.
 You can keep your steak in the fridge for three to five days in most cases without leading to any issues.
-However, if you’re purchasing it on the sell-by date (or around the use-by date if your steak has that printed,) you’ll want to make sure you take care of it quickly.
+However, if you’re purchasing it on the sell-by or expiration date (or around the use-by date if your steak has that printed,) you’ll want to make sure you take care of it quickly.

 Quick Refresher: What Is Freezer Burn?